Segmentation Framework in Business Analysis: Structure Guide

 • Next action: if this branch is the problem, what would management do differently?

-Practice drill: turn segmentation into a case-ready structure
+How do you turn segmentation into a case-ready structure?

 The practice goal is not to memorize every possible segment.
 It is to learn how to choose a lens, verbalize it clearly, and defend why it matters.

 Start with a messy profitability or growth prompt.
-Build several possible segmentation lenses: customer, product, geography, channel, behavior, profitability, and needs.
-Then choose the lens that would most change the recommendation.
-Say the structure out loud with the metric and data request attached to each branch.
+Build two or three candidate lenses across the four bases: geographic, demographic or firmographic, behavioral, and needs or economics.
+Then choose the lens that would most change the recommendation, draw it as a 3-to-5 branch tree, and say the structure out loud with the metric and data request attached to each branch.

 Frequently asked questions